wagonhelm/Bird_Up/README.md

 ## What's next for Bird_Up!
 We are planning on adding more predator and hazards classes to our model to make the system more robust.
+Additional features as heat control and egg detection would also be useful!